SemiOpenAI/hello-world/README.md

 Hi!

 A line of generic text.
-Another line of generic text.
+Another line of generic text!